 It doesn't stop there.
 There is protein within the skin!
 In its lower layer, the dermis is made up of mainly collagen and elastin fibres which give your skin its plumpness and elasticity.
 The Advanced Glycation Ends, or AGEs as they are appropriately shortened to, damage these collagen fibres.
 Imagine clumps of sugar particle sticking to flexible smooth collagen fibres.
 They become weak, stiff, less supple and they cross link.
 The result is wrinkles and sagging skin.
 You then get a double whammy because while the collagen and elastin become weak, they are then more vulnerable to damage from UV and pollution.

 There is some good news because if you cut down on sugar, you slow down this damage.
-The sugar I'm talking about is not just the white or brown sugar you add to your drink, it's also the fast-release carbohydrates that are in pasta, commercial cereals and pastries.
-However, like smoker who knows that the cigarettes are harmful to their health and making them age faster, I could not give up sugar.
-It tastes so wonderful and makes everything else taste wonderful.
-I'd have to give up coffee if I gave up sugar and as for pasta!
+The sugar I'm talking about is not just the white or brown sugar you add to your drink, it's also the fast-release carbohydrates that are in white bread, commercial cereals and pastries.

 There's some good news in the AGEs process.

-Drink green tea and apply the serum to your skin!
+Drink green tea and apply green tea serum to your skin!
 Green tea interferes with the AGEs process and therefore the ageing process.